CoGhent/CoGhent.github.io/iiifmanifests.markdown

 message:	"You don't have permission to access this resource"
 ```

-You can check if there is a IIIF manifest by using the following code:
+You can check if there is a IIIF manifest by using the following python code:

 ```
 try: